toddbranch/ECE382/labs/lab5/index.md

 If the player doesn't move within 2 seconds, the game ends - display "GAME" on the first line and "OVER!" on the second line.
 If the player reaches the bottom right corner of the screen, they won - display "YOU" on the first line" and "WON!" on the second line.
 At this point, pushing either PB1 or PB2 should initiate a new game.

-To achieve B functionality, you'll have to add some additional features to the game.
+To achieve A and B functionality, you'll have to add some additional features to the game.

-To achieve A functionality, you'll have to use the MSP430's low power modes to minimize the power consumption of your game.

 ### Required Functionality

 To achieve Required Functionality, you must implement the game as described in The Basic Idea.

 In the spirit of open source software, you're free to use any LCD library you find on Github.
+You can also use the button library I provided last time.

 The two-second between-move time limit must also be handled via an interrupt and the Timer_A subsystem.